gaverhae/okku-remote/README.md

                           (! (m-res a b :- (- a b))))))))
 ```

-And finally, the main method, which simply creates the actor system and the
+And finally, the main method, which creates the actor system and the actor:
-actor:

 ```clojure
 (defn -main [& args]